 - Water bottle and a snack

-Virtual learning for students will also require a space that has adequate light, and that is comfortable.
-It is also a good idea to have an area that is free of outside distractions.
+Virtual learning for students will also require a study space that has adequate light, and that is comfortable.
+It is also a good idea to have an area that is free of outside distractions so you can stay focused and motivated to study.

 4. Establish a Routine